aaltsys/doc-server3/install/03_install.rst

 #############################

 .. note::
-   Only the most current version of Zentyal is supported.
-Some directions may be out of order or wrong, haaving been written based on previous Zentyal versions.
-Mac instructions were written based on Zentyal 3.4, current as of 4/1/2014.
+   These instructions are based on the Zentyal 5.0 LTS developer edition.
+Some directions may be out of order or wrong, haaving been written for previous Zentyal versions.
+Zentyal 5.0 is based on Ubuntu Server 16.04 LTS.

 Purpose and Requirements
 =============================